cypress-io/cypress-documentation/content/api/commands/intercept.md

 cy.intercept('/projects', staticResponse)
 ```

-For example, to stub a response with a JSON body:
+Stub a response with a JSON body:

 ```js
 cy.intercept('/projects', {